 So far the information as subtle as it may have been, has had a reliable source.
 It was usually provided by curators, which are experts in their particular fields.
 But increasingly, the roles of information provider and information consumer in my projects have become more fluid.

 Examples are the Wilhelm Meister exhibition, where new knowledge was generated by the scenographic form.
 The exhibition books make information visible, that has not been visible before, even to the experts.
 They show aspects of the Goethe Book, which go beyond the usual literary objects of study and provide new entry points to the book, even to people that are not familiar with the text.
-Read more about the project in this post.
+Read more here: Showing Wilhelm Meister.

 Or take the book project Arbeitende Orte (transl.
 Working Places) with Angelika Fitz, where we first designed a process, in order to collect the information that would subsequently form the content of the book.
-Read more about the project in this post.
+Read more about the project: The Working Book.

 Another exemplary project might be the planned International Building Exhibition IBA Berlin 2020, for which we designed the first public interface in the ongoing process.
 To enable this process, we designed artefacts that were not ends in themselves, but means to an end, such as the flexible and modular IBA Workshop platform and simple tools such as pens, sticky notes and plastic bags (to carry information away with).
 In the temporary IBA Workshop in the airport Tempelhof, new information was jointly generated, information that is then being fed back into the process to spark off new ideas and so on and so on.

 I would like to close this list of information frenzy, with the yearbook project where I am designing a book with school children.
 To enable them to do this I am designing a process to inform and end up learning as much as I am teaching.
-To find out more about this lively experience please refer to my posts here, here, here, here and here.
+To find out more about this lively experience please refer to Co-designing a Yearbook.

 Having come full circle and finding myself back in the present, I can claim that looking at my work from an information angle proved fruitful.
 The filter allowed me to see more clearly how parameters, objectives and outcomes have changed and shaped my design perspective over the years.
 Not only the way information is created, handled and offered has changed in my projects, but also my working conditions as a designer.
 My latest endeavors all share some characteristics: fuzzy timespans with no clear start and finish, a collaborative process that has to be constantly adapted to meet its objectives and an evolving definition of the desired end result, a result that often triggers more questions rather than give definite answers.